frees-io/freestyle/docs/src/main/tut/docs/http/finch.md

 }
 ```

-Importing the _freestyle-finch_ module, Finch and shapeless' `::` used by Finch:
+Importing the _freestyle-finch_ module, Finch, and shapeless' `::` used by Finch:

 ```tut:silent
 import freestyle.http.finch._